roskens/grafana-opennms-datasource/HACKING.md

     grunt
     grunt copy:deploy

-Once succesfuly, you can make change and have those deployed automatically using:
+Once successfully, you can make change and have those deployed automatically using:

     grunt watch:deploy